CloudCannon/rosey-astro-starter/README.md

 - Read the [getting started guide](https://rad-turnip.cloudvent.net/docs/#option-1-a-single-site) - This starter template is setup as a single site, rather than a staging to production workflow.
 - See a [demo version of the site](https://deluxe-gel.cloudvent.net/)

+## Getting Started

+1. Click `Use this template` to create your own copy of the repository.
+2. Change the placeholder values in the rosey/rcc.yaml to what you need, and your changes to the repo.
+3. Create a site on CloudCannon from the repo.
+4. Edit translations - via the WYSIWYG editor for the blog post translations, and the translations data collection for the rest of the site.
+5. Save and rebuild, and see translations on the live site.
+6. Start adding/changing components and layouts to suit your needs, tagging elements for translation along the way.

 ## Local Development

 To run dev server locally: